zerdychhuonchhay/ngo-sponsorship-app/README.md

 Deployment: Railway.app

+Local Development Setup
+To run this project on your local machine, please follow these steps.

+Clone the Repository

+git clone <your-repository-url>
+cd ngo-sponsorship-app

+Set Up and Run the Backend

+cd backend
+python -m venv venv
+# Activate the virtual environment
+# On Windows: venv\Scripts\activate
+# On macOS/Linux: source venv/bin/activate
+pip install -r requirements.txt python manage.py migrate python manage.py runserver

+The backend server will be running at http://127.0.0.1:8000.

+Set Up and Run the Frontend (Future)

+cd frontend
+npm install
+npm start

 Getting Started
 For a complete breakdown of the project goals, learning plan, and technical architecture, please see the full_project_plan.md and ngo_mvp_plan.md documents.